Social Learning Theory

 - Observing an adult – male in one sub-condition; female in the other – playing with a tinker toy set and ignoring the Bo-Bo doll

-The young children were then, by a circuitous route designed to create a negative mood, individually taken into a room with play objects, including a Bo-Bo doll and a mallet.
+As some previous research had shown that exposure to aggression could inhibit aggressive behaviour, Bandura, Ross & Ross decided they needed to cause ‘aggression arousal’ in their participants.
+The young children were taken outside individually in inclement weather conditions to another room where initially they were allowed to play with attractive toys before being told these were actually ‘special toys’ reserved for other children and they could not play with them.
+With the children (hopefully) now in a negative frame of mind, they were taken to another room with play objects, including a Bo-Bo doll, a dart gun and a mallet as well as ‘non-aggressive toys such as a tea set, crayon and paper and plastic animals.
 The children in condition 1 were much more aggressive towards the Bo-Bo doll while those in condition 2 had very low mean aggression scores and some of the children in a control group, which had not seen an adult model interact with a Bo-Bo doll, were moderately aggressive towards the Bo-Bo doll.

 There were some interesting gender differences in the results.
 The mallet was used aggressively on objects other than the Bo-Bo doll to a greater extent by those in condition 1 and the control group than those in condition 2.
 This was particularly true for girls, with those in condition 2 performing a mean of 0.5 mallet responses compared with 18 for those in condition 1 and 13.1 for girls in the control group.
 Generally boys made more aggressive responses than girls.
 The boys in condition 1 showed more aggressive responses if the model was male than if the model was female.
 The girls in condition 1 also showed more physical aggressive responses if the model was male but more verbal aggressive responses if the model was female.
 Bandura attributed the gender differences to the way males and females are socialised differently.